-The process of adopting a child(ren) can be very challenging: emotionally, spiritually, and financially.
+The process of adopting a child(ren) can be very challenging and there are some things you have to know and anticipate: emotionally, spiritually, and financially.
 Keep in mind that you are never alone; others have gone before you, and there are resources at your disposal to help you.

 Here are some general tips on the adoption process which can be useful to you and your life partner (if you are going through the process with one).

 Whether going through an adoption agency, adoption lawyer, or other means to adopt your bundle of joy, be prepared to spend around $10,000-$15,000, minimum.
 These costs cover a wide array of legal fees, document processing fees, court fees, and a range of other things.
 To this end, start saving ahead of time, be very judicious when spending money, and if you need to, ask family and friends to help financially.
 It takes a village.

 As prospective adoptive parents, there are a whole host of things you need to do.
 Here are a few of them:

 – Home study

 – Repeated meetings with adoption agencies

 Realize that what you and your life partner are undertaking is one of the most complex, emotionally demanding challenges one can put themselves through.
 There will be times when you will lose your sanity; you will lose your sense of self and your emotions will grab hold of you leaving you confused, upset, angry, hurt, and more.
 Count on it.